PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.6.0

-  This function shows the self-answered response rules having matched the most.
+  This function shows the self-answered response rules that matched the most.

   :param int top: How many rules to show.
   :param table options: A table with key: value pairs with display options.